-Muslims today may wonder into which category the Prophet (PBUH) fit.
+Muslims today may wonder into which category the Prophet (peace be upon him) fit.
 Was he an introvert or an extravert?
-Looking to the Quran and sunnah, there is strong evidence to suggest that the Messenger of Allah (PBUH) was highly introverted.
+Looking to the Quran and sunnah, there is strong evidence to suggest that the Messenger of Allah was highly introverted.

 Spent Limited Time Socializing

-The most striking evidence that the Prophet (PBUH) was introverted is the verse in surah Al-Ahzab, in which God basically tells the companions to give the Prophet (PBUH) some space:
+The most striking evidence that the Prophet (peace be upon him) was introverted is the verse in surah Al-Ahzab, in which God basically tells the companions to give the Prophet some space:

 O you who believe!
 Enter not the Prophet’s houses, except when leave is given to you for a meal, (and then) not (so early as) to wait for its preparation.
 But when you are invited, enter, and when you have taken your meal, disperse, without sitting for a talk.
 Verily, such (behavior) annoys the Prophet, and he is shy of (asking) you (to go), but Allah is not shy of (telling you) the truth.
 (Quran 33:53)

 It wasn’t that the Prophet didn’t want to be around people and socialize.
 He did love the companions and spent a great deal of time with them.
 It was just that he also needed some down time.